danielneil/Smart-Worm-Habitat/research/computer-design.md

 * The computer must have an appropriate CPU.
 * The computer must have an appropriate amount of hard disk.
 * The computer must either connected to LAN or WiFi in order for the alter system to contact external stake holders.
+* An appropriate (USB?) sensor to determine the internal temperature of the Smart Worm Habitat, which connects to the computer.
+* An appropriate (USB?) sensor to determine the external temperature of the Smart Worm Habitat, which connects to the computer.
+* An appropriate (USB?) sensor to determine the moisture level of the Smart Worm Habitat, which connects to the computer.
+* An appropriate (USB?) sensor to determine the pH level (acidic) of the Smart Worm Habitat, which connects to the computer.
+* An appropriate infrared camera mounted inside the Smart Worm Habitat to take periodic images to monitor worm feeding and migratory behavior, which connects to the computer.
+* All sensor data is record on the local disk of the computer or in a relation database management system.

 ## e.
 Non-Goals or Out of Scope